 “I’m On The Road Again” *

-I manage to pick up Hwy 61 again just over the river in West Memphis, and of course I’m now in Arkansas.
+I manage to pick up Hwy 61 again just over the river in West Memphis.
+I’m now in Arkansas.
 But hang on, it’s also I-55 and Hwy 63!
-Soon 63 goes off somewhere and it’s just me, Hwy 61 and I-55 and then – finally – an exit to the real 61 appears.
+Soon Hwy 63 goes off somewhere and it’s just me, Hwy 61 and I-55.
+Finally, an exit to Hwy 61 appears.
 It turns out later that Hwy 61 tracks I-55 all the way up to St Louis.

 Another Day, Another State